 Here is when SEO comes into the picture.
 Knowing the keywords people are using to search for the topic you’re writing on is essential because you can use them in your title, URL, and article body to make it more appealing for search engines to include you in search results.

 There are a lot of tools you can use to research keywords – Google Keyword Planner, SEMrush, and Moz are some of the more popular ones.
 At Digitalya, we use Mangools because it suits our needs the best.

-There’s different types of data keyword research tools will show you about searches.
-However, there’s four main ones all of them will (or should) show you:
+There are different types of data keyword research tools that will show you about searches.
+However, there are four main ones all of them will (or should) show you:

 - monthly search volume – an average number of searches for that keyword in a month;

 - cost per click – this data is relevant for ads, showing an estimate of how much you would pay for a click if you created an ad for that keyword;